DhanushGowda26/My-articles-on-hashnode/clejemwga02we2knv2d5v1ce8.md

 ### Docker Security

 Docker provides several security features that can be used to help protect your containers and their contents.
-These include security profiles for containers, which allow you to restrict the resources that a container can access; the ability to run containers as non-root users, which helps to reduce the impact of security vulnerabilities; and Docker Content Trust, which allows you to sign and verify the integrity of Docker images
+These include security profiles for containers, which allow you to restrict the resources that a container can access the ability to run containers as non-root users, which helps to reduce the impact of security vulnerabilities and Docker Content Trust, which allows you to sign and verify the integrity of Docker images.

 ### Docker Swarm